How to Build a Creative Strategy That Works (+Template)

 The creative strategy statement is the overall strategy that will guide the creative execution of the campaign.

-Your creative strategy statement doesn’t have to be the same for each campaign, but it would be best if they’re consistent with one another, just like our example with Coca-Cola.
+Your creative strategy statement doesn’t have to be the same for each campaign.
+However, it would be best if they’re consistent with one another.

 3. Key Performance Indicators (KPIs)

 Key performance indicators, or KPIs, are measurable metrics used to evaluate the effectiveness of marketing strategies and campaigns.
-KPIs are used to measure progress toward marketing goals and objectives and track marketing efforts’ success over time.
+KPIs are used not only to measure progress toward marketing goals and objectives but also to track marketing efforts’ success over time.
+That said, they’re crucial in determining if you made the most out of your resources or not.

 Some examples of KPIs are: